WizardOfMoz/NLP-Lecture/README.md

 # NLP-Lecture
-Assignments for NLP Course at IIITD
+Assignments in NLP (CSE556) course at IIITD